avivdaum/sysprobe/README.md

   "cpufreq_hz": [2400000, 2400000]
 }
 ```
-* You may use any Linux method for init scripts, as long as it works :)
+You may use any Linux method for init scripts, as long as it works :) Add an explanation for why you chose the init manager you used.

-To submit this task, provide a commands file with explanations on how you made the script run as an init script, and the script itself.
+To submit this task, provide a commands file explaining how you made the script run as an init script, along with the script itself.

 ## Deliverables
 - Source code